deathworlders/online/content/books/deathworlders/chapter-90-the-coming-fire.md

 Margaret frowned and thought of the smoke she’d been able to see see from the oval office’s windows whenever she looked out of them in recent days.
 “You make it sound like the Wild West out there.”

 “The natural human impulse is to build communities,” Sutherland said, optimistically.
 “Most folks out there are rallying around with their neighbors, establishing mutual protection, sharing what they have…in a lot of ways, adversity brings out the best in people.
-It’s just that the truly *evil” have disproportionate impact.”
+It’s just that the truly *evil* have disproportionate impact.”

 Margaret sighed and nodded.
 “Public order is necessary part of this evacuation.
 We need our communities to be safe and well-organized so they can work with the government.
 If we do nothing, won’t they just become insular and resentful at being abandoned?”